Dynamically Allocated Interval-Based Generative Linguistic Steganography with Roulette Wheel: Methodology

-where, $x$ is a variable that meets all CPs. $\epsilon^+$ is a smaller value greater than 0, such as 0.1, 0.2, and so on.
-Although the CP distribution is discrete, the independent variable of the distribution function is continuous, so it is expressed here using derivatives.
-This constraint shows that the number of allocations needs to increase with the increase of CP, and ensures that the change rate of the allocated number is not too small.
-If ${\textstyle{{\partial \; DAI(x)} \over {\partial \;x}}} \le \varepsilon$, which means the number of allocation tokens is similar.
-It will degenerate into a similar allocation of the same number of codings as the existing work, thus increasing the selection of a poor token.
+The existing embedding ways assign the same number of codings to all tokens, which results in the same likelihood of randomly selecting each token, thus affecting the generation quality.
+Therefore, this constraint requires that tokens with larger CP need to be assigned a longer interval, that is, the number of allocations needs to increase with the increase of CP, and the change rate of the number of allocations cannot be too small.
+If ${\textstyle{{\partial \; DAI(x)} \over {\partial \;x}}} \le \epsilon^+$, which means the number of allocation tokens is similar.
+It will degenerate into a similar allocation of the same number of codings as the existing work, thereby increasing the likelihood of selecting poor tokens.